 While browsing Pinterest for not-too-scary Halloween art for the kids, I came upon the idea of making skeletons out of Q-tips.
-I modeled mine after this one from Woo Jr with a few changes.

 - Large black construction paper (12×18 inches)